vedikagupta0/VrindaStoresExcelwork/README.md

 ## **How to Contribute**

 Feel free to contribute by:
-- Adding more visualizations or analysis techniques.
+- Adding more analysis techniques.
 - Suggesting improvements in the analysis or recommendations.
 - Sharing feedback on this repository to make it more beginner-friendly.